 Frequently Asked Questions

-Village Public Safety Officers are dedicated public safety professionals who provide Rural fire protection, Law Enforcement, Search and Rescue coordination, Emergency Medical Services, and Safety education within the communities they serve.
-VPSO’s are generally the first to respond to calls for help from community members.
+Village Public Safety Officers are dedicated public safety professionals who provide rural fire protection, law enforcement services, search and rescue coordination, emergency medical services, and safety education within the communities they serve.
+VPSOs are generally the first to respond to calls for help from community members.

-A VPSO is employed by the regional native non-profit or borough that is responsible for the area of the state in which a VPSO works.
+A VPSO is employed by a regional native non-profit, tribe or borough that is responsible for the area of the state in which a VPSO works.
 The hiring by a corporation of a VPSO involves consultation with the community he/she is to be stationed in and the Alaska State Troopers.
 The VPSO works and is supervised only by the Corporation who hires them.

-No. A VPSO works for the native non-profit corporation or borough that hired them.
-Law Enforcement activity oversight is provided by the Alaska State Troopers.
+No. A VPSO works for the native non-profit corporation, tribe or borough that hired them.
+Law enforcement activity oversight is provided by the Alaska State Troopers.

 A VPSO must be 21 years of age, a U.S. citizen, and be of good moral character.